MLJ Trust Logo Image

 Scripture

-Philippians 3:7 ESV NASB KJV
+Philippians 3:7 ESV KJV

 But whatever gain I had, I counted as loss for the sake of Christ.
 (ESV)